cwoac/nvvim/README.md

 * If you delete a note or alter the contents of notes outside of nvim, then you can refresh the database as under _importing_ below.

 ### Configuration
 Most of the configuration is handled at the top of `nvim.vim`.
+These are:

-The main one is the extension for notes.
-By default, nvim uses `.md` and will ignore files with any other extension.
+* `NVIM_extension` - the extension to use for files, and hence vim filetype detection. nvim will ignore any files in the directory that do not end with this.
+* `NVIM_language` - the language stemmer to use when parsing notes (requires xapian 1.1+).
+The list of availiable languages/stemmers depends on your version of xapian, but the normal set is listed [here](http://xapian.org/docs/apidoc/html/classXapian_1_1Stem.html#0f8f250587dfef35d47f13f0ec0028fb).
+* `NVIM_side` - which side of the screen the sidebar should be on.
+Defaults to the left.
+* `NVIM_database` - the name for the directory used to store note metadata.
+You probably shouldn't change this unless you are fairly sure you know what you are doing.

 If you use vim under a different name (e.g. `mvim` for macvim) then you can still use the nvim script by setting the `NVIM_EDITOR` environment variable.